CamposRF/HOWLish/HOWLish/README.md

 # HOWLish

-HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howl (*Canis lupus*, Linnaeus 1758) in short snippets of recorded sound.
+HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howl (*Canis lupus*, Linnaeus 1758) in audio data.

-We trained HOWLish by performing transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
-It thus has a VGG-like architecture, but adjusted for binary classification.
+We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes with 1014 manually labelled howling events.

 Here, we provide open access to HOWLish and to an implementation of a pipeline that can be used to deploy HOWLish to field operations.
 For a detailed description read <ins>add link to publication when published</ins>.

 ## The model

 HOWLish classifies short audio snippets - 0.96 seconds of audio represented in log mel spectrograms - regarding the presence of wolf howls.
 For each snippet it predicts the presence (1) or absence (0) of a wolf howl.
-Its target deployment enviornment is the detection of wolf howling events in recorded soundscapes, specificly in the context of passive acoustic wolf monitoring protocols.

-We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes with 1014 manually labelled howling events.
-For a detailed description of the development process we suggest reading <ins>add link to publication when published</ins>.

 At a prediction threshold of .5, HOWlish is able to retrieve 77% of the *wolf* examples of the test set (36,198,705 *not-wolf* examples and 5,081 *wolf* examples) with a false positive rate of 1.74%.
 In a real-world deployment setting, HOWLish was able to retrieve 81.3% of the howling events we detected through manual classification.
 Automated inference using HOWLish offered 22-fold reduction in the volume of data that needed to be manually processed by an operator, and a 15-fold reduction in operator time, when compared to manual annotation.